TKS transport ship

 A parachute assembly used in the reentry capsule of the TKS spacecraft.
 Copyright © 2002 Anatoly Zak

-A scale model of the TKS spacecraft on top of the concept version of a launch vehicle.
+A scale model of the TKS spacecraft and the UR-500MK rocket, which was to use oxygen and kerosene propellant.
 Copyright © 2001 Anatoly Zak